dopexxx/Translational-Neuromodeling-final-project/README.md

 3. The documentation of the project in forms of:
     1. The presentation given in class
     2. The written report
-    3. Figures presented in either of them
+    3. Figures presented in either of the presentation or the report

 In order to orient yourself, please note that:

 1.  /ops            contains all the code
+2.  /data           contains the raw measurements as well as the post-hoc analysis files
+3.  experiment.m    is the file that was executed to run the experiment
+4.  metadata.mat    contains a structure specifying the experimental hyperparameter (stimuli presentation time etc.)
+5.  run_analysis.m  can be executed in order to redo the analysis

 Feel free to fork and pull request in case you find any errors.
-If you have any questions, feel free to get in touch with:
+If you have any questions, please do get in touch at any time via:
 {jborn,mogruber,lukasvog}[at]ethz.ch

 © Jannis Born, Moritz Gruber, Lukas Vogelsang, June 2018.